m2ci-msp/jtgt/README.md

 # JTGT

-JTGT is a portage of the TextGrid Tools python library into java.
+JTGT is a porting of the TextGrid Tools python library into java.
 Original TextGridTools can be find here: https://github.com/hbuschme/TextGridTools

 ## Adding JTGT to your dependencies